patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

 Now we know the missing syscall has the number 158, which we can translate back to `arch_prctl` using the [Kafel source file from earlier](https://github.com/google/kafel/blob/master/src/syscalls/amd64_syscalls.c).

-You'll probably end up doing this a couple of times before you end up with a working configuration.
+You'll probably end up doing this a couple of times before the execution succeeds.
 This is the final syscall policy I ended up with:

     seccomp_string: "POLICY imagemagick_convert {"
     seccomp_string: "  ALLOW {"